v0idx/v0idx/README.md

 # Hi!
 I'm Elle

-I'm currently learning rust and c# and pursuing a degree at the University of Portsmouth
+I'm currently struggling to develop, yet I have an endless hunger.

 Other interests of mine include:
 - [x] Music